nvplus/omdb/README.md

 Users can search for movies from the [Open Movie Database](http://www.omdbapi.com/) and choose five to nominate.
 The users' nominations can saved by logging in with their Google account.

+Click [here](https://omdb-nv.herokuapp.com/) for a live version of the site.

 ![A screenshot of the application](sample.png "The Shoppies")
 # Setup
 1. Populate `.env` with the required params